dmitry-merzlyakov/nledger/build.md

 You can add your own Ledger test files; they are immediately available in the toolkit if you put them to *Contrib\test* folder.

-However, you want to execute the same test files in Visual Studio as part of *NLedger.IntegrationTests* test, you need to make several extra steps:
+However, if you want to execute the same test files in Visual Studio as part of *NLedger.IntegrationTests* test, you need to make several extra steps:

 1. Create new Ledger test file and put it to either *test\baseline*, *test\manual* or *test\regress* folder.